-The produces an inflammatory reaction, which may result in nipple discharges.
+When the ducts dilate, they may contain cholesterol crystals, calcification, protein secretions, and polyps containing histiocytes.
+This, in turn, produces an inflammatory reaction, which may result in nipple discharges.

 Mammogram X-ray does not always show duct ectasia.
 A tubular mass of sorts can often be felt, which is likely the result of a retracting nipple.
 A followup investigation with excisional biopsy is usually initiated, as a fine needle aspiration tends to be inconclusive.

 Comedomastitis and Plasma Cell Mastitis

 There are three alternate names and these are:-